 When I was a kid I loved to read.
 During the few years where I was home-schooled, it wasn't unusual for my parents to take me to the library and let me wander around for a couple hours before returning with a stack of books that went up almost to my waist.
 As I got older, reading books shifted to skimming readings for class, devouring news articles and consuming social media to the point where, embarrassingly enough, I hadn't picked up a full book and read it all the way through in several years.
 When I talked to my dad about how I thought it was important to practice reading and to treat it like going to the gym, he underscored that it was also important to practice writing.
 So, here is my "writing gym" where I am trying to get some reps in for my writing muscles.
+My reading gym can be found on the Bookshelf page.
 If you have any feedback, please let me know!

 What does a CEO actually do?

 I was recently scrolling through Instagram reels when an interesting podcast interview began to play.
 My algorithm is built such that I get a decent bit of "hustle" content and although a lot of it is filled with bunk "Here's how to get rich on real estate" videos, occasionally some nuggets of wisdom find their way onto my screen.
 In this case, I was watching Pillpack founder TJ Parker on the Logan Bartlett Show as he explained how he envisioned the role of CEO: